THE META-EKPHRASIS RESIDENCE

 One of the major issues with Byzantine monumental art as a cultural asset is its spiritual service.
 Any form of access to the cultural asset (analog or digital) must include as a key structural element the production of those processes that reveal the value of this service.
 The dialectic between the old (context) and the new (hyper-context) must be clear and distinct in the case of the digital environment, where the cultural asset is to be reintroduced into a new framework.
 As a result, the production of the processes by which the cultural element declares its service should generate a completely new framework.

-By examining the multidimensional aspects of these cultural expressive forms, the Meta-Ekphrasis residence seeks to reroute the creative development of Byzantine monumental art toward a flourishing contemporary continuity, introducing novel ways of building cultural analysis of Byzantine art.
+By examining the multidimensional aspects of these culturally expressive forms, scholars seek to reroute the creative development of Byzantine monumental art toward a flourishing contemporary continuity, introducing novel ways of building cultural analysis of Byzantine art.

 Report requirements

-Residents must work on the Meta-Ekphrasis online platform on a daily basis and submit a report of their daily outcomes in any format they prefer (short text, lists, sketches, etc.).
+Residents must work on the online platform to submit a report of their daily outcomes in any format they prefer (short text, lists, sketches, etc.).

 Residents must submit their final report to the Karoussos Archives in the form of an Academic paper no later than 30 days after their residency ends.